New Poetry from Harry Thurston

 Comments Disabled

 Harry Thurston’s book of poetry, Ultramarine published by Gaspereau Press in 2023, was a finalist for the 2024 J.M.
-Abraham Atlantic Poetry Award.
+Abraham Atlantic Poetry Award and the Fred Cogswell Award for Excellence in Poetry.

 Ultramarine